 Laveen schools provide a high-quality educational experience with superb educational programs, the latest instructional technologies, a nurturing climate, and outstanding teachers.
 Each school also offers a unique signature program such as performing arts, dual language instruction, or STEM (Science, Technology, Engineering, and Math).

-To provide families with more flexibility and choice of schools, the Governing Board approved opening all school boundaries within the Laveen School District beginning in the 2017-18 school year.
+To provide families with more flexibility and choice of schools, Laveen’s Governing Board approved opening all school boundaries within the Laveen School District (beginning in the 2017-18 school year).
 This change created a single shared attendance boundary, the district boundary, to serve all nine schools.
-Residents of our district may now enroll their child in any Laveen school of their choosing without having to go through the open-enrollment process.
+Residents of our district may enroll their child in any Laveen school of their choosing without having to apply for open-enrollment.
 (Paseo Pointe School and Vista del Sur Accelerated Academy have additional enrollment requirements.)

 Annual Plan Details

 Existing families wishing to stay at their current school

 Families who currently have children enrolled in a Laveen school will not be directly impacted.
 Unless you indicate otherwise, we will assume that your child will remain at his/her current school and no action is needed on your part.
 New incoming siblings will be given enrollment priority at the same school.
 Non-residents (families that live outside the Laveen School District boundary) must have a completed Open Enrollment form on file.

 Families wishing to transfer their already enrolled child(ren) to a different Laveen will need to complete a transfer request.
 Enrollment at a different school is subject to space availability.
 Transfer requests must be turned in to the office of your first choice school.

 Changing schools within the school year is generally discouraged.
 Exceptions may be made on a case-by-case basis and at the sole discretion of the district when determined to be in the best interest of the student.